What is a mortgage pre-approval letter?

 A mortgage pre-approval letter is a document from a lender confirming their willingness to lend you a specified maximum amount of money.

-A pre-approval letter impresses sellers and real estate agents because it shows you’re a serious buyer with the financial ability to move forward with a purchase.Click here for today's mortgage rates.
+A pre-approval letter impresses sellers and real estate agents because it shows you’re a serious buyer with the financial ability to move forward with a purchase.Click here for today's mortgage rates (Mar 3rd, 2024)

-When you’re shopping for homes, a pre-approval letter will be a lot more meaningful to sellers — and a more powerful tool for getting you into your dream home.
+During your home search, a pre-approval letter will be a lot more meaningful to sellers — and a more powerful tool for getting you into your dream home.
+If you’re pre-approved, it means the mortgage lender has verified the financial information — like your credit history and debt-to-income ratio — provided in your mortgage loan application and confirmed your eligibility for the loan amount.

-But because the lender takes your word for all the claims you make and doesn’t verify them, a pre-qualification is no guarantee.
+Because the lender takes your word for all the claims you make in your mortgage application and doesn’t verify them, a pre-qualification is no guarantee.

 The process for pre-approval is much more complex.
 The lender will require supporting documentation from you and will independently verify the information you provide.